cafeamericano/UNC-10LiriBot/README.md

 __________________________________________________________________________________

 ### About
 LIRI Bot is a command-line node application designed to allow users to easily search for information on songs, movies, and concerts.
 The user may run one of the four functions listed below.
+Results will be printed to the console as well as saved in a text file (log.txt).

 ### Concert Search
 > node liri.js concert-this (artistName)